quero-edu/maggeocoder/README.md

 * **Version 0.4**
     * Added delay in between requests to not exceed API maximum of 50 requests/second
     * Added option to remove tabs from user input (on by default)
-    * Added option to export results to .csv file
+    * Added option to export results to .csv file (thanks to @alempedroso for the suggestion!)
     * Embedded map now zooms in to marker locations
     * Moved styling logic into separate js file for better page loading experience
     * Improved access to darkmode and added link to project repository